kalnikos/Pap-Smear-Classification/README.md

 The model was able to identify the third and fourth categories almost perfect but it’s not so accurate with the fifth and sixth.

+## Prediction Models

+After those steps, I started the training methods, I trained and optimized 4 supervised models with 4 different assumptions: 2 different feature selection methods and 2 different feature scaling methods, standard scaler and normalizer aiming to find out the effect that could cause the results.